Integrating Acunetix with CircleCI for CI/CD

 Write your Local Source Code

-- Checkout your GitHub repository with:
+- Checkout your GitHub repository.

-- git clone https://github.com/acunetix-test/testwebapp.git (substitute "acunetix-test" with your Github account name)
+cd ~ git clone https://github.com/acunetix-test/testwebapp.git # Substitute "acunetix-test" with your GitHub account name |

-- Create your basic web application with the file app.js in the base folder:
+- Create your basic web application with the file 'app.js' in the base folder.

-- nano ~/testwebapp/app.js
+nano ~/testwebapp/app.js |

-- Add the following lines to your app.js file:
+- Add the following lines to your 'app.js' file:

 const http = require('http'); http.createServer(function (req, res) { res.write('<html><head></head><body>'); res.write('Welcome to the Test Web Application!'+'<br/>'); res.write('===================================='+'<br/>'); res.write('</body></html>'); res.end(); }).listen(80, '0.0.0.0'); |

-Add a CircleCI Workflow Configuration file to your Source Code
+Add a CircleCI Workflow Configuration file to your source code

-- Create the Configuration file with:
+- Create the Configuration file:

-- mkdir ~/testwebapp/.circleci
+mkdir ~/testwebapp/.circleci |

 - Add the following lines to your config.yml file: